isu-graphicsgroup/website-repo/README.md

 # Talks
 Talks at the graphics working group

+- **10 Oct.
+2019**:
+**Presenter**: Yihui Xie
+**Title**: 'The fun with CSS and JavaScript, joined by the simplicity of Markdown'
+**Abstract**: I briefly talked about pagedown at rstudio::conf 2019 (https://resources.rstudio.com/rstudio-conf-2019/pagedown-creating-beautiful-pdfs-with-r-markdown-and-css) but did not explain the details due to the length of the talk.
+This time I will talk about it in depth.
+I will also demonstrate my last R package rolldown for storytelling with R Markdown (https://github.com/yihui/rolldown).

 - **3 Oct.
 2019**:
 **Presenter**: Adam Loy
 **Title**: 'Exploring automatic evaluation of statistical graphics'